neon-jungle/wagtail-birdsong/README.rst

 .. code-block:: python

+    # You should teach Birdsong how it should access your newly extended contact model
+    BIRDSONG_CONTACT_MODEL = 'your_app.ExtendedContact'

     # You may want to redefine the test contact (used in previews) with your new ExtendedContact fields
     BIRDSONG_TEST_CONTACT = {
         'first_name': 'Wagtail',